Image Classification

 • Download the dataset from the Kaggle website and put it on your computer.

-Optionally, you can add some fresh photos of bananas, apples, and potatoes from your home kitchen, using, for example, the codediscussed in the setup lab.
+Optionally, you can add some fresh photos of bananas, apples, and potatoes from your home kitchen, using, for example, the code discussed in the next setup lab.

 Training the model with Edge Impulse Studio